6 Essentials to Commercial Foundation Waterproofing

 The major cause of many common foundation problems is water.
-Waterproofing systems are a critical component for keeping foundations dry.
+Commercial foundation waterproofing systems are a critical component for keeping buildings dry.
 Like air control above grade, it is important to consider water control below grade as a system solution, not as a single component.

 A properly installed and performing waterproofing membrane is important, but without a proper drainage system to allow the water to flow away, water can damage virtually any construction project.
-An improperly conceived waterproofing system can allow hydrostatic pressure to build, making any crack in the foundation an access for water damage.
+An improperly conceived waterproofing system can allow hydrostatic pressure to build, making any crack in the foundation vulnerable to water damage.

-To properly protect a concrete foundation, the wall must be sealed against the water, and the water must be directed away from the wall.
-Selecting an appropriate below-grade solution for commercial buildings is one of the most important aspects of maintaining structural integrity, indoor air quality, and comfortable living or working conditions for all occupants.
+To properly protect a concrete commercial foundation, the wall must be sealed against the water, and the water must be directed away from the wall.
+Selecting an appropriate below-grade waterproofing membrane for commercial buildings is one of the most important aspects of maintaining structural integrity, indoor air quality, and comfortable living or working conditions for all occupants.

 Different soils drain differently.
 Some hold tons of water, and others will let water filter through.
 A geotechnical report will help outline soils, possible contaminants and chemicals that may need to be addressed before selecting a below-grade system.